 This is just a short blog post to tell you why things look differently on this site now than it used to.
 I used to use WordPress to manage the site.
 WordPress is nice because it gives you a nice GUI to manage everything, lots of nice templates to choose from for a nice layout of the site and many plugins available for extra features like contact forms, comments and whatever else you may imagine.

 Making the content with markdown is smart because markdown is pure text that you can edit in any text editor on any device.
-It also appeals to me that I can make the content locally on my machine, spit out the static site, have a look at it and do any necessary changes before uploading it to my web host.
+It also appeals to me that I can make the content locally on my machine, spit out the static site, have a look at it with Hugo's built in web server and do any necessary changes before uploading it to my web host.
 I often revise things after seeing the end result, and maybe I can improve my content before uploading by having the ability to see the end result before it is online.
 I know I can do this with drafts in WordPress, but drafts are also online when using WordPress and they are included in RSS feeds before actually being posted (which I think many news sites around the internet is not fully aware of).